v10networkscom/saltychat-fivem/saltyhud/README.md

 Join our [Discord](https://gaming.v10networks.com/Discord) and start with [Salty Chat](https://gaming.v10networks.com/SaltyChat)!

 # Setup Steps
-1. Copy the folder `saltyhud` into your resources
+1. Download the latest [release](https://github.com/v10networkscom/saltychat-fivem/releases) and extract it into your resources
-2. [Build the solution](https://github.com/v10networkscom/saltychat-docs/blob/master/installing-vs.md#installing-visual-studio) (`saltychat\SaltyChat-FiveM.sln`) with Visual Studio 2019, so the `*.net.dll` files get build
-3. Add `start saltyhud` into your `server.cfg`
+2. Add `start saltyhud` into your `server.cfg`

 # Config
 Variable | Type | Description